-A study which aims to renew understanding of Froebelian pedagogy as a methodological research tool and a framework to guide quality assurance of early years settings.
+A study which set out to renew understanding of Froebelian pedagogy as a methodological research tool and as a framework to guide quality assurance of early years settings.

 Project summary